Lesson Plan - Get It!

-Watch Blackbeard the Pirate, by Epic History TV, to learn about the short career of one of the most famous — and feared — of all pirates:
+Watch the video below to learn about the short career of one of the most famous — and feared — of all pirates.

 The most famous privateer was an Englishman who had a personal grudge against the Spanish and used his Letters of Marque to get revenge.
-He also ended up circumnavigating the globe (sailing all the way around the world), and defeating the Spanish Armada when it came to attack England.
-Watch Biography: Sir Francis Drake to learn about the man who was a hero to the British and a "dragon" to the Spanish.
+He also ended up circumnavigating the globe (sailing all the way around the world) and defeating the Spanish Armada when it came to attacking England.

 - Would you call Drake a hero or a villain?